syoon2/COMP3811_data/uni/postgreg_docker.md

 Using the IP address of your container, connect using psql:

 ```
-psql -h 172.17.0.3 -d uni
+$ psql -h 172.17.0.3 -d uni
 ```
+The option `-h` specifies the host, and the `-d` option specifies the name of the database.

 You will be prompted for the password you specified in the start_pg.sh script.

-You should see output similar to the following:
+You should see output similar to this:
 ```
 $ psql -h 172.17.0.3 -d uni
 Password for user peterc: